theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ## Setting up the project

-To add the pekko HTTP example project to IntelliJ, follow these steps:
+To add the Pekko HTTP example project to IntelliJ, follow these steps:

 1. Open IntelliJ.
 2. Select **Open** from the Welcome dialog or **File &gt; Open** from the Editor.